intel/CPU-Manager-for-Kubernetes/docs/cli.md

 ### `cmk reconcile`

-Reconcile removes invalid process IDs from the cmk configuration directory by checking them against [procfs].
+Reconcile removes invalid process IDs from the cmk configuration configmap by checking them against [procfs].
 This is to recover from the case where [`cmk isolate`][cmk-isolate] exits before it has a chance to remove its own PID from the `tasks` file.
 This could happen for a number of reasons, including